hsm207/haystack-weaviate-docker-compose/README.md

 Notes:

 * Have a look at the [api.http](./api.http) for some examples on how to interact with the solution
-* Cheack out this [blog post](https://medium.com/@_init_/a-beginners-guide-to-configuring-haystack-to-work-with-weaviate-6f90dc903175) for more details about the configuration
+* Check out this [blog post](https://medium.com/@_init_/a-beginners-guide-to-configuring-haystack-to-work-with-weaviate-6f90dc903175) for more details about the configuration